awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

    The key prefix can also help when you delete the logs\.
 For example, you can set a lifecycle configuration rule for Amazon S3 to delete objects with a specific key prefix\.
 For more information, see [Deleting Amazon S3 log files](deleting-log-files-lifecycle.md)\.

 1. \(Optional\) Set permissions so that others can access the generated logs\.
 By default, only the bucket owner always has full access to the log objects\.
 For more information, see [Identity and access management in Amazon S3](s3-access-control.md)\.

-For more information about enabling server access logging, see [Enabling Amazon S3 server access logging](enable-server-access-logging.md)\.

 ## Log object key format<a name="server-log-keyname-format"></a>